 - Managed campaigns

-With self-service ads you set your own ad budget, write you advertising copy, and set up your own campaigns.
+With self-service ads, you set your own ad budget, write your advertising copy, and set up your own campaigns.

 With managed campaigns you partner with a team at LinkedIn to fine-tune your ad copy; they also help you reach more premium prospects.